 How much do you know about cervical cancer?

-We separate myth from fact and dispel a few important misconceptions about this very real health threat.
+In the run-up to National Cervical Cancer Awareness Week (17 to 23 November 2014), we separate myth from fact and dispel a few important misconceptions about this very real health threat.

-Myth #1: Cervical cancer is a death sentence.
+Myth #1: Cervical cancer is a death sentence

 Having cervical cancer doesn’t mean your life is coming to an end.
 Although cancer of the cervix – or any type of cancer for that matter – can be difficult to overcome, this does not mean it’s incurable.
 The earlier the cancer is detected (before it has spread and still is at a treatable stage), the higher your chances of survival.
 This makes regular and adequate screening extremely important.

-Myth #2: The more tests, the better.
+Myth #2: The more tests, the better

 Many women are under the impression that, when it comes to medical tests, more is better.
 This isn’t always the case.
 Extra tests don’t only mean additional costs (for both you and your medical aid); they may also cause unnecessary concern, have side effects, and lead to health complications.